TheSevenPens/WebDrawTabLagSim/FUTURES.md

 - **Motion blur visualization**: Show how sample-and-hold displays create perceived motion blur proportional to 1/refresh_rate.
 - **Variable refresh rate (VRR)**: Simulate adaptive sync / G-Sync / FreeSync where refresh rate matches the content update rate.

+## CRT / Display Shader Effects

+CRT shaders simulate the visual characteristics of real physical displays — scanlines, phosphor sub-pixels, bloom, and other artifacts that make a rendered image look like it is being viewed on an actual monitor.
+Adding even basic CRT effects to the simulated screen would dramatically increase the "this is a real display" feel.

+### Relevant Effects

+- **Scanlines**: Alternating dark horizontal lines between pixel rows, simulating the gap between electron beam passes on a CRT or the black matrix on an LCD.
+Visually, every other horizontal line is dimmed.
+- **RGB phosphor / sub-pixels**: Each simulated pixel is drawn as three narrow vertical strips — red, green, and blue — modeling real LCD sub-pixel structure or CRT phosphor triads.
+The per-channel color is derived from the pixel's actual RGB value.
+- **Bloom / halation**: Bright pixels bleed light into neighboring dark areas, simulating phosphor glow or lens diffusion.
+Creates a soft halo around high-contrast edges.
+- **Curvature (barrel distortion)**: Warps the image outward to mimic a curved CRT face.
+Probably not useful for this app since we are simulating flat panels, but worth noting.
+- **Vignette**: Edges of the screen are darker than the center, simulating light falloff in CRT electron guns or lens optics.

+### Implementation Options

+**Option A: Canvas 2D (recommended first step)**

+Draw scanlines as semi-transparent black horizontal lines across the composited screen image.
+Draw RGB sub-pixels by replacing each pixel rect with three tinted sub-rects (R, G, B), each one-third pixel width, with color intensity derived from the source pixel's channel values.
+At 160px resolution, the screen is ~160x100 = 16,000 pixels, times 3 sub-rects = ~48K `fillRect` calls — negligible performance cost.
+All rendering lives in `renderScreenToMain` in `screen.js`, applied after the response time buffer compositing and before the pixel grid overlay.

+**Option B: WebGL post-processing shader**

+Write a GLSL fragment shader that applies scanlines, sub-pixels, bloom, and vignette in a single GPU pass.
+Zero CPU cost for the effects themselves.
+However, this requires setting up a WebGL context alongside the existing Canvas 2D context (or replacing it), managing shader compilation, and passing the screen texture to the GPU.
+Significantly more complexity.
+Best reserved for bloom or other effects that require multi-pixel sampling.

+**Option C: CSS filters**

+Limited capability.
+Scanlines could be faked with a `repeating-linear-gradient` overlay, but RGB sub-pixels cannot be achieved with CSS alone.
+Not viable for the full effect set.

+### Recommendation

+Start with **Canvas 2D scanlines + RGB sub-pixels (Option A)**.
+This delivers roughly 90% of the visual impact with minimal code.
+Scanlines and sub-pixel rendering are the two effects that most strongly sell the "real screen" illusion.
+Add WebGL (Option B) later only if bloom, halation, or other exotic multi-pixel effects are needed.

+### New Controls Needed

+Two new checkboxes in the **DISPLAY** section of the side panel, conditional on screen mode being enabled:

+- **Scanlines** checkbox — toggles scanline overlay
+- **Sub-pixels** checkbox — toggles RGB sub-pixel rendering

+### Estimated Impact

+Approximately 30 lines of additional code in `screen.js` (inside `renderScreenToMain`), two new `$state` variables and two checkboxes in the UI, negligible performance cost, and a dramatically more screen-like appearance for the simulated display.

 ## Brush Engine Enhancements

 - ~~**Brush spacing (distance threshold)**: Simulate brush engines that only render when the cursor has moved a minimum distance.~~ Done — Brush Spacing slider (0–50px).